zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 ---
 layout: post
-title:  Build a Commenting System Using SAM in .NET
+title:  Commenting System Using AWS SAM + ASP.NET Core
-description: This is a walkthrough of how I built my commenting system for my blog with ASP.NET Core Web API and AWS DynamoDB using SAM
+description: This is a walkthrough of how I built my commenting system for my blog with ASP.NET Core Web API, Lambda and AWS DynamoDB using AWS SAM
 date:   2020-08-30
 ---
-I wanted to create a commenting system for my blog.
+I wanted to create a commenting system for my [blog](https://blogs.roarcoder.dev/).
 My friend Paul encouraged me to build my own instead of using an off-the-shelve one.
-I thought it will be a good exercise to know how the commenting system are actually built.
+The reason why I agreed is because it sounded like fun challenge as I had never created one before.
+I thought it will be a good exercise to know how the commenting systems are actually built and work inside out.
 Below I share the steps involved in getting this system up and running!

 ## What's Covered
 * Serverless Template